JohnG-001/dbVar/sandbox/human_non_redundant/README.md

 * Split_read_mapping
 * de_novo_sequence_assembly

-# README files for deletion, duplications and gains, and insertions
+# README files for deletion, insertions, and duplications and gains

 Please see README files for deletions, insertions, and duplications and gains, additional details.